 Ecomark is a certification mark issued by the Bureau of Indian Standards (BIS) for products which are ecologically safe and adheres to the standards prescribed by the BIS.
 It was first issued in 1991 by a resolution.
 It is issued by the Ministry of Environment and Forests.
 Products that meet the prescribed environmental criteria, as well as quality standards set by BIS, will be issued the ECOMARK label.

 Read this article to know more about ECOMARK, as questions on it are expected in IAS Exam.
 Download the Ecomark notes PDF too provided at the end of the article.

 |Aspirants can check their preparation by subscribing to UPSC Previous Years Questions now!!

 To complement your preparation for the upcoming exam, check the following links:

 ECOMARK – What is the Bureau of Indian Standards (BIS)?

 A national standard body, BIS has been established under the BIS Act 2016 for the harmonious development of the activities of standardization, marking and quality certification of goods and for matters connected therewith or incidental thereto.
-It has various functions like:
+Aspirants can go through the details on the Bureau of Indian Standards Act 2016 on the link provided here.
+BIS has various functions like: